Roles and development opportunities available to help progress your career in intelligence.

 Progression

 Training is varied according to individual and organisational needs.
-You will have the opportunity to undertake the intelligence professionalisation programme (IPP), which is a multi-agency product, giving you professional recognition of your competence across all of the IPP organisations.
+You will have the opportunity to undertake the intelligence professionalisation programme (IPP), a multi-agency product, giving you professional recognition of your competence across all of the IPP organisations.

 Fast track

-The fast track programme for serving constables is a development programme and promotion mechanism to enable the most talented serving police constables to advance to the rank of inspector within two years
+The fast track programme for serving constables is a development programme and promotion mechanism to enable the most talented serving police constables to advance to the rank of inspector within two years.